bleonheart/Lilia/documentation/docs/compatibility.md

 * Honors the `BlockPackURLoad` configuration to restrict loading outfits from URLs.

-* Registers the "Staff Permissions - Can Use PAC3" privilege and the `P` flag for access control.
+* Registers the "Can Use PAC3" privilege and the `P` flag for access control.

 **Detailed Explanation:**